fhendrikx/solo86-CPM/README.md

 # CPM-86 for Solo

-This repository contains the code and tools required to build CPM-86 Kernel for Solo.
+This repository contains the code and tools required to build CPM-86 for Solo.

-## Building CPM-86 Kernel
+## Building CPM-86

-### What tools do I need to build CPM-86 Kernel?
+### What tools do I need to build CPM-86?

 You'll need to install the following:
 - gcc